dialmaster/DockTUI/README.md

 - 🎯 **Docker Compose Support** - Organized view of containers grouped by Compose stacks
 - 📜 **Interactive Log Viewer** - Stream logs with filtering, text selection, and clipboard support
 - ⚡ **Quick Actions** - Start, stop, restart, recreate containers and stacks with keyboard shortcuts
-- 🗂️ **Resource Management** - Manage images, volumes, and networks
+- 🗂️ **Resource Management** - Manage images, volumes, and networks with usage tracking
 - 🎨 **Clean Interface** - Intuitive terminal UI with collapsible sections and status bar
 - ⌨️ **Command Palette** - Quick access to all actions with Ctrl+\